 *For more presentable brownies, cut off the edges before cutting into squares.

 And last but not least, here is the final recipe to make using your can of black beans.
 These easy-to-make enchiladas are full of zesty flavor and are topped with a fresh cheesy sauce made with sweet potatoes and nutritional yeast.
-Serve this dish with a side of fresh salsa, guacamole, chips, and you have yourself a fiesta!
-Kids will enjoy this Mexican inspired dish and want to have it for dinner again and again.
+Serve this dish with a side of fresh salsa, guacamole, and chips, and you have yourself a fiesta!
+Kids will enjoy this Mexican-inspired dish and want to have it for dinner again and again.
 This recipe was made by a mother of 4 children, Corey Taylor, also known as @thevegansix.
 Her recipes tend to feed her entire family of 6 so you can make this dish at home and not worry about having enough food.
 Scroll down to find out how to make these delicious and fresh vegan enchiladas.

 - 6 tortillas